deeplearning4j/deeplearning4j/convolutionalnets.md

 So a convolutional network receives a normal color image as a rectangular box whose width and height  are measured by the number of pixels along those dimensions, and whose depth is three layers deep, one for each letter in RGB.
 Those depth layers are referred to as *channels*.

-As images move through a convolutional network, we will describe them in terms of input and output volumes, expressing them mathematically as matrices of multiple dimensions in this form: 30*30*3. <CHECK THIS.
+As images move through a convolutional network, we will describe them in terms of input and output volumes, expressing them mathematically as matrices of multiple dimensions in this form: 30x30x3.
 From layer to layer, their dimensions change for reasons that will be explained below.

 You will need to pay close attention to the precise measures of each dimension of the image volume, because they are the foundation of the linear algebra operations used to process images.